Burke County, North Dakota

 Burke County is a county on the north edge of the U.S. state of North Dakota, adjacent to the south line of Canada.
-As of the 2020 census, the population was 2,201.
-The county seat is Bowbells.
+As of the 2020 census, the population was 2,201, and was estimated to be 2,154 in 2024, The county seat is Bowbells and the largest city is Powers Lake.
 The county is named after John Burke, the tenth Governor of North Dakota.

 History

 A vote was held on November 3, 1908, in which county voters authorized the partition of Burke County from what was then known as 'Imperial Ward County' (which consisted of what is now Burke, Mountrail, Renville, and Ward counties).
 Its name recognized the state governor at the time, John Burke.
 However, the vote was challenged in court, and appealed to the state supreme court.
-That court ruled on June 3, 1910, to uphold the election results, so on July 12, Governor Burke issued a proclamation creating Burke County.
-Its organization was effected on July 15, with Bowbells as its county seat.
-The county is managed by a three-member Board of Commissioners.
-As of 2018 the Board Chair is Debbie Kuryn.
+That court ruled on June 3, 1910, to uphold the election results, and on July 12, Governor Burke issued a proclamation creating Burke County.
+It was organized on July 15 with Bowbells being its county seat.

+The county is managed by a two-member Board of Commissioners: Richard Owings (Lignite) and Shannon Holter (Bowbells).
+As of 2025 the board chair is Jarret Van Berkom.

 Geography

 Burke County lies on the north line of North Dakota.
 Its north boundary line abuts the south boundary line of Canada.
 The Des Lacs River flows south-southeasterly through the east part of the county, and the White Earth River flows northeasterly through the lower part.
 The county terrain consists of semi-arid low hills in the northeast part of the county, with higher carved and eroded ridges on the southwestern portion of the county.
 The area is partly used for agriculture.
-The terrain slopes to the north; its highest point is on the lower west boundary line, at 2,461' (750m) ASL.
-The county has a total area of 1128.999 sqmi, of which 1103.619 sqmi is land and 25.380 sqmi (2.2%) is water.
+The terrain slopes to the north; its highest point is on the lower west boundary line, at 2,461 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1128.999 sqmi, of which 1103.619 sqmi is land and 25.380 sqmi (2.25%) is water.
+It is the 33rd largest county in North Dakota by total area.